Posted on October 23, 2025 by Sean M. Wood

 League of Legends, the online game where the League of Liquids senior design team took its name has no “final boss” to defeat to win the game.

-But in collegiate rocketry the final boss could be building a bi-propellant liquid-fueled rocket.
+But for collegiate rocket engineering, the final boss could be designing, building and launching a bi-propellant liquid-fueled rocket.
 It requires a deeper understanding of fluid dynamics, thermodynamics and control systems on top of aerodynamics and mechanical engineering.
 That’s the challenge before senior mechanical engineering majors Grace Zimmer, Haven Russell, Emilio Mayorga and Tanner Ford.

-The group are scheduled to launch their rocket, Jinx, powered by the liquid-fueled engine, Miss Fortune, in California’s Mojave Desert on Nov.
-9. They have already had two successful tests of the engine to ensure it is generating enough thrust to take the rocket into the air.
-They expect to test the engine and rocket together with one more successful test of the engine.
+The group is scheduled to launch their rocket, Jinx, powered by the liquid-fueled engine, Miss Fortune, in California’s Mojave Desert on Nov.
+9. They have already completed two successful tests of their engine — designed and manufactured by the students themselves entirely in the Klesse Makerspace — to ensure it is generating enough thrust to take the rocket into the air.
+They expect to test the engine and rocket together after one more successful test of the engine.

-“Right from the beginning, we said as a team we wanted three hot fires of the engine that went mostly well before we committed to integration to the flight vehicle,” Russell said.
+“Right from the beginning, we said as a team we wanted three hot fires of the engine that went mostly well before we committed to integration into the flight vehicle,” Russell said.

 The students are after much more than a grade for their final project.
-They are developing the skills that will hopefully land them jobs in the space industry when they graduate in December.
+They are developing the design and troubleshooting skills and experience that will hopefully land them jobs in the space industry when they graduate in December.
 But this project is intended to extend beyond this semester.

-Their adviser, Associate Professor Dr. Daniel Pineda, said he tasked students with coming up with an accessible design that can be relatively easily accomplished by college students in a typical campus machine shop.
+Their advisor, Associate Professor Daniel I. Pineda , said he tasked students with coming up with an accessible design that can be relatively accessible and easily accomplished by college students in a typical campus machine shop.

-“It’s just enough complexity to give them a level of experience that industry desires and look for in future employees but just enough in scope for students to build and test,” Pineda said.
-“But if it doesn’t work, the tests are not that expensive.
+“It’s just enough complexity to give them a level of experience that industry desires and seeks in future employees but just enough in scope for students to build and test in a single academic year,” Pineda said.
+“But also, with this approach, if something doesn’t work, the tests and hardware are not that expensive relative to a bigger multiyear project.
 It’s striking a balance with design and employers can see they have what it takes to design systems that go on their rockets and for their satellites.”

 Russell had just returned from a job interview with Relativity Space in Long Beach, Calif. where team members told him nearly everyone had experience working on college rocket projects.
 “As Dr. P. said, having that experience is genuinely something they are looking for,” Russell said.